-2. Adaptable (Average: 21.62 % Success, 4.52% Fail, 73.86 % N/A):
+2. Adaptable (Average: 21.10 % Success, 4.29 % Fail, 74.61 % N/A):

 Being adaptable means that content can be presented in different ways without losing information or structure, such as through assistive technologies.
-Only 21.62 % of the sites successfully met this criterion based on automated testing on average, with a small failure rate of 4.52%.
-However, a majority, 73.86 %, was rated as not applicable.
+Only 21.10 % of the website homepages successfully met this criterion based on automated testing on average, with a small failure rate of 4.29%, and 74.61% being not applicable.
 Figure 7 demonstrates the varied success rates in meeting adaptable success criteria.